 Manage information about your current and prospective customers

 Three of the most important and common types of database records are contacts, accounts, and leads.
-These fundamental business entities are shared by most Dynamics 365 apps, including Marketing.
+These fundamental business entities are shared by most model-driven apps in Dynamics 365, including Dynamics 365 Marketing.
 Read this topic to learn how these basic entities are used an affected by the Marketing app.

 Use contacts to manage customer people

 Contacts represent individual people.
-They are the primary customer entity in Dynamics 365 for Marketing.
+They are the primary customer entity in Dynamics 365 Marketing.
 When you run a customer journey, your target segment will include only contact records.
-And when you create a lead, you will also relate that lead to a contact record.
+And when you create a lead, you will also set a parent contact for that lead (or set a parent account, which itself relates to contacts).
 Other Dynamics 365 apps might treat these entities somewhat differently, instead focusing more on accounts or using leads that aren't related to any contact.